yasin-m-m/image-effecter-react/README.md

 ## Features

 - Image uploading: Users can easily upload their images to the web app.
-- Image manipulation techniques: The app provides various image manipulation techniques such as filters, cropping, resizing, and more.
+- Image manipulation techniques: The app provides various image manipulation techniques such as filters, and more.
 - Real-time preview: Users can see a real-time preview of the applied effects before saving the image.
 - Save and download: Users can save the manipulated image and download it to their device.